AbdielRT/grid-et-animations/README.md

 Notes on 4 June 2021:

-- Reponsive site working for medium and small screens.
+- Reponsive site working for large, medium and small screens.
+- Simple Animation for the moment.

-- Content not yet finished
+- Content not yet finished.
+- Opacity on navigation bar not always reacting to scroll.

 Simplon Training lead by Lionel.